nremey/HA-menstrual-gauge-v2/README.md

 5. New: GUI editor for the custom gauge card.
 6. New: heatmap card for long-term visualization.

+## Feedback / Contributions

+Feedback, ideas, suggestions, edge cases, wishes, experiences, or other possible use cases are all welcome.

+I am open to hearing about all of it, but I cannot promise that every request will be implemented.

+I am also very open to help from others, including suggestions for cleaner code, better implementation approaches, additional visual cards, missing functions, or other improvements that would make this project more useful.

 Theme-examples:
 <img width="494" height="779" alt="light-theme" src="https://github.com/user-attachments/assets/1ab5a772-8bcb-4936-aacf-fe19266a6a31" />
 <img width="494" height="779" alt="dark-theme" src="https://github.com/user-attachments/assets/850b9750-fd2f-48fc-80b7-90cd182b4fe0" />